builtbykrit/WTAHelpers/README.md

 ## License

-WTAHelpers is available under the MIT license.
+AFNetworking is available under the MIT license.
+See the LICENSE file for more info.